phocks/devblog/content/2024-01-25-running-a-mastodon-instance-entirely-free-forever.md

 +++

-My single-user Mastodon instance has been ticking away at [phocks.eu.org](https://phocks.eu.org/about) (update: now at [ms.phocks.org](https://ms.phocks.org) ... see updates below for explanation) for a while now, over a year at least.
+My single-user Mastodon instance has been ticking away at [phocks.eu.org](https://phocks.eu.org/about) for a while now, over a year at least.
 All up, I've paid zero dollars to keep it running.
 I've had a few people ask me to write up something about it, so here it is.

 If you're comfortable logging into a Linux server via <abbr title="Secure Shell">SSH</abbr> and running commands you shouldn't have any major troubles setting it up, but it will take a few hours of work.
 Enjoy!